axjasf/NeverEatAlone/docs/guides/quick-start/WORKFLOW.md

    - On creating feature folder
    - On feature scope change
    - On feature completion
+   - On major component completion
+   - On implementation status changes

 2. **CR Documents**
    - On change proposal